triton-inference-server/server/docs/quickstart.rst

   For users other than DGX, see the `nvidia-docker installation documentation <https://github.com/NVIDIA/nvidia-docker>`_.

-.. _section-using-a-prebuilt-docker-container:
+.. _section-quickstart-using-a-prebuilt-docker-container:

 Using A Prebuilt Docker Container
 ---------------------------------

-Make sure you log into NGC as described in :ref:`section-prerequisites` before attempting the steps in this section.
+Make sure you log into NGC as described in :ref:`section-quickstart-prerequisites` before attempting the steps in this section.
 Use docker pull to get the TensorRT Inference Server container from NGC::